Zeecoworld/task-management-api-fastapi/README.md

 .
 Replace {taskId} with the actual ID of the task you wish to update or delete.
 .
 A default "fake" login has been created/implemented to test the jwt token and CRUD task endpoints.
-  ## (THIS IS IMPLEMENTED FOR SEAMLESS API ENDPOINT CALL WITHOUT NETWORK OR REMOTE INTERNET CONNECTION HITCHES ON A REMOTE DATABASE CONNECTIONS)
+  ## (THIS IS IMPLEMENTED FOR SEAMLESS API ENDPOINT CALL WITHOUT INVOLVING NETWORK OR REMOTE INTERNET CONNECTION HITCHES THAT MOSTLY OCCUR WITH REMOTE DATABASE CONNECTIONS)

 ## DETAIL FOR LOGIN (REQUIRED)
  .
 EMAIL: isaac@test.com